scirexs/srp6a/README.md

 # Warning

-This package has never received an independent third party audit for security and correctness.
+This package has never received an independent third-party audit for security and correctness.

-**USE AT YOUR OWN RISK!**
+**Do not use this package in production environments without understanding the security risks involved.
+USE AT YOUR OWN RISK!**